 Generally, we only find old knob and tube wiring in homes and businesses that are older than 60.
 Over time, knob and tube wiring, which is not CSA approved, can deteriorate and crack, resulting in loose wiring and potential electrical safety hazards.
-Where the safety of your home and family are concerned, it’s never too early to rewire you home to bring it up to today’s BC electrical codes.
+Where the safety of your home and family are concerned, it’s never too early to rewire your home to bring it up to today’s BC electrical codes.
 Rewiring your older home will allow you to continue to live safely within your old character home, but it can also potentially add extra value to your home and help reduce your insurance premiums.

 Should I be concerned about Aluminum wiring?

 Aluminum wiring can be safe if it has been properly installed.
-It can however, develop a number if issues.
+It can, however, develop a number of issues.
 Aluminum wiring does tend to oxidize, heat up, and may even corrode, which is why we generally recommend wiring upgrades to replace old aluminum wiring.

 Do you install communications wiring?